ivh/tmy.se/content/fibysjon.md

 that do the logging are impressive machines and so efficient that they can process up to a hundred trees per hour.

-There is an ongoing debate, heated at times, between the enviromental movement, forest owners and industry, about how to strike the balance between logging and preservation.
+There is an ongoing debate, heated at times, between the environmental movement, forest owners and industry, about how to strike the balance between logging and preservation.
 The more I read about it, the less of a strong opinion I find myself to maintain in that regard.
 I intend to write up the arguments